-1. Background of Khmu.
+1. Background of Khmu

 Khmu is a Mon-Khmer language of the Austroasiatic language family.
 It is spoken in a wide area of northern SEA which includes parts of Thailand, Laos, Vietnam and South China.
-In Thailand the Khmu are found mainly in Nan and Chiengrai in the north, including Kancanaburi and Uthaithani in the Central part.
+In Thailand the Khmu are found mainly in Lampang, Nan and Chiengrai in the north, including also Kancanaburi and Uthaithani in the Central part.
 In Laos where the majority of the Khmu are, the Khmu are found in eight provinces (Luang Namtha, Udomsaj, Bokaew, Sayaburi, Phongsali, Luang Prabang, Hua phan, and Chiengkhwang).
-In Vietnam the Khmu are found in Dien Bien Phu and Senla, Laicau province and in Nge-An.
+In Vietnam the Khmu are found in Dien Bien Phu, Sonla, Laichau, and Nghe-An provinces.
 In China the Khmu are found in Chiangrung and in Muang La, Sipsongpanna, Yunnan, China.
 The total population are more than 500,000.
 In all Khmu areas the Khmu people are found living together with the Tai-speaking groups.
 For example the Khmu in Thailand live in the same area as the Northern Thai speakers.
 In Laos, the Khmu live among the Tai Lue, Tai Daeng, Phuen and Lao people.
 The Khmu in Vietnam live in the same area as the Tai Dam and Tai Siang.
 And the Khmu in China live with the Tai Lue.
 Because of the contact with Tai languages which are tonal, the Khmu have unavoidably been exposed to tone influence.
 From my field work in various Khmu speaking areas, I have found that Khmu dialects in various parts of SEA have a similar basic structure though vocabulary and pronunciation vary.
 One of the most outstanding variations of Khmu dialects is the differences in the phonological system.
-Khmu dialects in SEA can be phonologically divided into two main dialects - which I prefer to call Western and Eastern Khmu instead of Northern and Southern Khmu, as they are called by Svanttesson (1984) and others because this corresponds more to the geographical reality as seen on the map provided below.
+Khmu dialects in SEA can be phonologically divided into two main dialects - which I prefer to call 'Western' and 'Eastern' Khmu instead of 'Northern' and 'Southern' Khmu as they are called by Svantesson (1984) and others because this corresponds more to the geographical reality as seen on the map provided below.